alberto-dellera/alberto-dellera.github.io/_posts/2009-05-24-why-blogging.md

 Then there's interaction with others, that will for sure provide me with interesting insights and other topics to investigate, or even a full-blown discussion extending across posts, blog pages and even ... restaurant tables.

 So, here I am.
-Hope that you will find this Oracle blog useful ...
+Hope that you will find this humble Oracle blog useful ...